FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Discussion

 Recently, \citet{Ramesh2024} have analyzed the properties of cold clouds in the CGM of the GIBLE simulations.
 The GIBLE simulations are derived from the Illustris simulations, are run with AREPO, and use the same physical prescriptions inside galactic disks but with a high-resolution zoom region imposed in the CGM, where individual cells are $\sim 10^3$ \Msun\ and so clouds are resolved at $\gtrsim 10^4$ \Msun.
 GIBLE's findings are somewhat different from our results.
 While we find a striking maximum in the mass distribution of our clumps (Figure~\ref{fig:clump_hists}, Section~\ref{sec:global}), they find a logarithmic distribution with a sharp increase towards, followed by a cutoff at, lower masses.
 There are several potential reasons for this difference.
 First, \citeauthor{Ramesh2024} select only structures that are $\leq 10^{4.5}$\,K and comprised of $\geq 10$ cells.
 As a reminder, we only require our clumps to be local overdensities comprised of $\geq 20$ cells and our selection is agnostic with respect to the temperature of the gas.
 As can be seen in Figure~\ref{fig:hexplot3}, 30\% of our clumps are hotter than $10^{4.5}$\,K and 29\% of our clumps have masses $\ll 10^{4.5}$\,\Msun---the lower-mass cutoff of the clump distribution in \citeauthor{Ramesh2024}'s highest resolution simulation, where the individual cell mass in the CGM is $1.8\times 10^3$\,\Msun.
 For a minimum clump size of ten cells, this sets their minimum clump mass at $\sim 10^4$\,\Msun, much as our minimum number of cells sets a clear cutoff in our clump sphericalized radius measurement in Figure~\ref{fig:clump_hists}.
-However, since the FOGGIE refinement scheme does not impose a lower limit mass per cell (see also \citealp{Lochhaas2023}), resolved clumps at masses $\ll 10^{4}$\,\Msun\ are able to form.
-Going forward, we believe that physical properties (such as mass and size functions) of uniformly-defined circumgalactic clumps will provide a useful additional metric for systematically comparing cosmological simulations \citep[e.g.,][]{Fielding2020b}.
+However, since the FOGGIE refinement scheme does not impose a lower limit mass per cell (see also \citealp{Lochhaas2023}), resolved clumps at masses $\ll 10^{4}$\,\Msun\ are able to form. {Another factor for differences between these studies is the implemented feedback.
+While the FOGGIE simulations are run with stellar feedback only, GIBLE was run including both stellar and AGN feedback, which may have an impact on cloud formation in the CGM.
+For future CGM clump studies, a quantification of the impact of feedback on clump formation could be considered.
+Finally, GIBLE uses magnetohydrodynamics (MHD), which has been shown to enable long-term survival of clouds \citep{McCourt2015}.
+FOGGIE simulations are run without MHD and therefore the overall clump population -- even if selected under the same criteria -- is expected to show some differences.} Going forward, we believe that physical properties (such as mass and size functions) of uniformly-defined circumgalactic clumps will provide a useful additional metric for systematically comparing cosmological simulations \citep[e.g.,][]{Fielding2020b}.